Nextiva / Blog / Marketing & Sales

 Knowing where customers are in their journey helps you spot when and why they leave, allowing you to create targeted strategies to win them back and inspire customer loyalty.

-Studying the different stages of the customer lifecycle also helps you understand exactly what your customer needs and how you can provide it.
+Studying the different stages of the customer lifecycle also helps you understand precisely what your customer needs and how you can provide it.

 YouTube Video